When it comes to reporting some statistics by group in SQL, we will

 - Using the aggregate function and the

-clause at one time to filter on an aggregated column. - The
+HAVINGclause at one time to filter on an aggregated column. - The

-clause does not work in this case.
+WHEREclause does not work in this case.

 View / Make Comments